OpenLMIS/openlmis-ui-components/README.md

 # OpenLMIS Requisition Reference UI Module
-This repository holds the files for the OpenLMIS Requisition Reference UI Module.
+This repository is the UI for the [OpenLMIS Requisition Service.](https://github.com/OpenLMIS/openlmis-requisition)

 ## Prerequisites
 * Docker 1.11+